aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 ---
 title: Disable cross-cluster replication in Aiven for Apache Cassandra®
+pro: true
 limited: true
 ---

-This article provides you with instructions on how to discontinue the cross-cluster replication (CCR) for your Aiven for Apache Cassandra® service.
+Stop data replication between two different clouds and/or regions for your Aiven for Apache Cassandra® service.

 ## About disabling CCR